DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Experiments

 While D-Charts leverages similar developability and compactness priors to our work, these priors are not context-aware, as they only incorporate local patch and triangle information, and the relative importance of these priors have to be manually tuned.
 We illustrate this in \cref{fig:dcharts_setting}, where the parameters need to be significantly altered for DCharts to produce the expected segmentation on a simple cylinder body.
 However, these same parameter settings swings the bias in the other direction, so that it segments only the curved region in the ashtray mesh from Thingi10k (second row) while ignoring the large planar patch right next to it.
 By virtue of its learned inductive bias over many types of surfaces, our method can identify both segmentations without any additional parameter tuning or training. \rl{SUPP TODO: SHOW SENSITIVITY TO NOISE (bumpy cylinder) + HOW DIFFERENT COST THRESHOLDS INFLUENCE THE SEGMENTATION} \vk{We should probably also mention that their developability prior is very sensitive to high frequency noise (should we show an example of that as well?).
 We should probably also show how "termination criteria" affects the type of charts we're getting.}

 Our other baseline derives segmentations with the logarithmic map, which makes them trivially distortion-aware.
-A key limitation, however, is that the logarithmic map aims to parameterize the entire surface, so cannot ignore regions that lead to high distortion parameterizations (e.g., high-curvature geometry near the selection).
+A key limitation, however, is that the logarithmic map parameterizes the entire surface, so cannot ignore regions that introduce heavy distortion (e.g., high-curvature geometry near the selection).
 We illustrate this in \cref{fig:expmaps_pathology}, where on a simple cylinder, the Exponential Maps baseline segmentation creeps into the top cap, which introduces enough distortion to prevent the segmentation from reaching the far end of the cylinder body.
 On the other hand, our method identifies the ideal cylindrical segmentation on both the simple cylinder and the noisy sample from the Thingi10k dataset.
-Please refer to the supplemental for additional qualitative comparisons between these methods.

 \cref{tab:gtsynthetic} reports the classification performance of each method with respect to the ground truth segmentations for our synthetic test set.
 Unsurprisingly, our method outperforms the baselines on the segmentation metrics.
 We report our thresholded-distortion metric \%$D_I^{0.05}$ on all three datasets in \cref{tab:distortion}.
 We also report the number of segmented triangles (N) and time to segmentation ($t_\text{seg}$) in seconds.
 Our method outperforms the baselines by a wide margin on all three datasets.
 Our segmentation time is 25\% faster than the logarithmic maps baseline (LogMap) and several orders of magnitude faster than DCharts.
+Please see the supplemental for additional qualitative comparisons and time analysis.